Skip to contents

 Details

-This stat can be used to automatically highlight residuals as segments in a plot of a fitted model equation.
-This stat only generates the residuals, the predicted values need to be separately added to the plot, so to make sure that the same model formula is used in all steps it is best to save the formula as an object and supply this object as argument to the different statistics.
+stat_fit_deviations() can be used to automatically highlight residuals as segments in a plot of a fitted model equation.
+This stat only returns the fitted values and observations, the prediction and its confidence need to be separately added to the plot when desired.
+Thus, to make sure that the same model formula is used in all plot layers, it is best to save the formula as an object and supply this object as argument to the different statistics.

 Note